Performative Learning Theory: Details on Case Study

 We apply Principal Component Analysis (PCA) to the feature set, resulting in four features, scaled into $[0,1]$, which (together with $\mathcal{Y} = \{0,1\}$) gives $\mathcal{D}_\mathcal{Z} = \sqrt{5}$.
 Moreover, we set $\Theta =[-1000,1000]^5$, which has a diameter of $\mathcal{D}_\Theta = 2000\sqrt{5}$.
 Plugging this into $ L_\ell=\frac{\mathscr{D}_\mathcal{Z}}{1+e^{-\mathscr{D}_\mathcal{Z} \mathscr{D}_\Theta}}$ gives

-We further have (per PCA reduction) \(\nu=4\).
+We further have (by PCA reduction) \(\nu=4\).
 We use Wasserstein order \(p=2\) and take \(C_a=C_b=1\) \citep{fournier2015rate}.
 As explained in Section~\ref{sec:job-trainings} and~\ref{app.details-data}, we employ L2-regularization with regularization strenght $C=1$, rendering the loss $\gamma$-strongly convex with $\gamma = \frac{1}{C}$, i.e.,

 A standard sensitivity bound for strongly convex objectives gives

 Moreover, for logistic regression, the per-example gradient is bounded by the feature norm:

 so a conservative Lipschitz constant of $G$ is